kumarlabgit/ESL-PSC/gui/README.md

 ### Overview

-Fast Scan now supports using a **parsimony-reconstructed ancestral sequence** as the outgroup instead of selecting a single species.
+Site Counter now supports using a **parsimony-reconstructed ancestral sequence** as the outgroup instead of selecting a single species.
 This provides more robust convergence detection when no single species serves as an ideal outgroup, or when you want to infer the ancestral state at the MRCA of your analysis species.

 ### How It Works